Search Frequently Asked Questions

 All MDLIVE providers are U.S. Board Certified and able to treat a wide range of patients and conditions.

-Following each consultation, our members are given a survey to evaluate their provider and appointment.
+Following each consultation, members are given a survey to evaluate their provider and appointment.

-The results are analyzed and reviewed for quality assurance and used as part of our continuous improvement process.
-Selected provider consultations are also reviewed by our internal medical board.
+The results are analyzed and reviewed for quality assurance and used as part of MDLIVE’s continuous improvement process.
+Selected provider consultations are also reviewed by MDLIVE’s internal medical board.

 Can MDLIVE be accessed on mobile devices?

 Yes, MDLIVE can be accessed on most mobile devices with an Internet connection.
-Our MDLIVE Mobile App is available for download in the iTunes Store and the Google Play Store.
+The MDLIVE Mobile App is available for download in the iTunes Store and the Google Play Store.

 Where is MDLIVE available?

-MDLIVE is available anywhere in the United States**.
-Our network of Board Certified providers will be provided to you based on the state you are located.
-We make sure that each provider is fully licensed to practice medicine in your state.
+MDLIVE is available anywhere in the United States.** MDLIVE’s network of Board Certified providers will be provided to you based on the state you are located.
+MDLIVE makes sure that each provider is fully licensed to practice medicine in your state.

 ** In Arkansas and Idaho; an initial visit must be completed via video.
 After an initial visit, subsequent consultations may be completed via phone.